-Another important aspect of your future rugged smartwatch to consider is the style and feel.
+Another important aspect of your future durable smart watch to consider is the style and feel, like for example, the color and material of the strap, or even the screen display size.
 So, assuming you actually do want something rugged for that rugged outdoor lifestyle of yours, then make sure the watch you choose really reflects that.

 What you’ll want to look for is something sturdy and durable that prioritizes functionality over fanciness.
 That’s not to say rugged can’t look good or be of high quality.
 It just means your watch shouldn’t be trying too hard.

 If you know what you’re looking for, you’re far more likely to find it.
-So, decide what style is right for you and look for reviews for that smartwatch.
+So, it's time to decide what style is right for you and look for reviews for that smartwatch.

 What features are most important to you?
 That’s what you’ll need to figure out before you buy a smartwatch.
 You may even want to write them all down in order from top priority to added bonuses.
 That way, you can make a clear decision during the shopping process.

-Are you an avid hiker who needs an altimeter and backtracking system?
+Are you an avid hiker who needs an altimeter to read the altitude and backtracking system?
 Perhaps those things associated with GPS usage are going to be the most important features of your smartwatch.

 Are you a running fanatic?
 Or maybe you’re hardcore into swimming?
-Then maybe you’ll want to look into a smartwatch with fitness tracking specifically for runners or swimmers that measures strides and speed.
+Then maybe it's time to look into a sports watch with fitness tracking software specifically for runners or swimmers that measures strides and capable of tracking speed.
 Also, if you’re a swimmer, be sure the watch you choose is waterproof.

 If you’re going for a sleek and stylish model, you should choose the Garmin Fenix 5X Sapphire Tactical Smartwatch.
-It has a smaller face than the other bulkier smartwatches that made this list.
+It has a smaller face display and bezel than the other bulkier smartwatches that made this list.
 It is perfect for both men and women.
-You can wear it to a meeting, to the gym, out to dinner, or during a camping trip.
-Being so versatile, it’s a great option if you want your indestructible smartwatch that isn’t imposing.
+You can wear Garmin Fenix to a meeting, to the gym, out to dinner, or during a camping trip.
+Being so versatile, it’s a great option if you want your indestructible smart watch that isn’t imposing.

 As with anything, no one can decide for you.
 It might take you a while to make what you feel like is the best choice possible, but you’ll get there eventually.
-As long as you consider the factors that are important to you and do your research, narrowing down the candidates becomes easier and easier.
+As long as you consider the factors that are important to you (like does it have to be gorilla glass? is gorilla glass better than sapphire?) and do your research, narrowing down the candidates becomes easier and easier.

 Not to mention, smartwatches are extremely new in the world of timepieces.
 It’s ok if a product doesn’t meet all of your needs yet.
 The chances are, your perfect rugged smartwatch is just around the corner.
-Whether you’re a diver, a runner, a hiker, or an active military service member, smartwatches are for everyone and not just the engineers of Silicon Valley.
+Whether you’re a diver, a runner, a hiker, or an active military service member, smartwatches with perfect features and apps are for everyone and not just the engineers of Silicon Valley.
 Smartwatch mode on.